 Cardboard art has been fascinating me lately.
 This cardboard portrait of Austin Powers is not only ‘green’ but groovy too!
 At Birdz of a Feather ~ Craft Rehab, we’re about to get our craft mojo on; yeah baby!

-Valentines Day is coming up and I wanted to make a little something for my sweetie.
-Since we’ve done so much DIY renos together, I was inspired by a pallet.
-In keeping with our mission to lead a more sustainable life, and keep things from landfill, I repurposed paint sticks and 1″x2″ lumber to make a miniature version of the pallet that hubs could easily display in his office.
+In keeping with our mission to lead a more sustainable life, and keep things from landfill, I repurposed paint sticks and 1″x2″ lumber to make a miniature version of the pallet that Hubs could easily display in his office.
 Continue reading

 Who doesn’t love a good throw down?
 Several year ago we had the opportunity to take part in the Ontario Science Centre (OSC) Muskoka chair challenge (or Adirondack chair as our neighbours to the south call it)!
 The objective: to create a unique Muskoka chair that would appeal to OSC visitors during the summer months.
 Continue reading

-As a painter, Hubs had amassed a huge collection of old paint chips and defunct paint decks.
-I also had a growing collection that I held onto from years of renovating and flipping houses.
+This paint chip art is the result of a huge collection of old paint chips and defunct paint decks that Hubs amasses as a painter.
+I also have a growing collection from years of renovating and flipping houses.
 Curious to see what one could do to recycle paint chips, I did a Pinterest search.
-I came across a portrait of Marilyn Monroe done completely with paint chips.
+I came across paint chip portraits done completely with paint chips.
 Such a novel idea!
-What better way to immortalize Hubs, than with a paint chip portrait of himself?
+What better way to celebrate Hubs than to turn his likeness into paint swatch art?
 Continue reading